Dallas Cooking Schools

 Culinary Arts I Certificate of Completion

-The culinary arts II certificate program consists of two semesters.
+The 47-credit culinary arts II certificate program consists of four semesters, which includes a summer.
 The first semester has the same courses as the culinary arts I program.
-Students advance their studies in the second semester with an intermediate food preparation course.
-The garde manger course provides instruction on specialty foods, with a focus on design and presentation.
-Students also learn about international and regional cuisines found throughout the United States, and graduates can obtain certification through the American Culinary Federation (ACF).
+Students advance their studies in the following semesters with intermediate food preparation and international cooking courses, business classes, and a culinary arts practicum.

 Associate of Applied Science in Culinary Arts

-The culinary arts associate degree program prepares students for food preparation work or transfer to a four-year school.
-Graduates are prepared to be chefs and cooks but also have the training necessary for management and supervisory positions.
+The 60-credit culinary arts associate degree program prepares students for food services work or transfer to a 4-year school.
+Graduates have learned to be chefs and cooks but also have the training necessary for management and supervisory positions.
 In addition to cooking courses and labs, students must complete general education courses to earn the degree.
 During the final semester, the student must complete a capstone course, which requires a supervised workplace experience.
 Graduates can pursue ACF certification.